Emilia Szymczak

-Emilia Urszula Szymczak (born 17 June 2006) is a Polish professional footballer who plays as a midfielder for Women's Super League club Liverpool, on loan from Barcelona B, and the Poland national team.
+Emilia Urszula Szymczak (born 17 June 2006) is a Polish professional footballer who plays as a midfielder for Primera Federación club Barcelona B and the Poland national team.

 Early life

 Szymczak is a native of Goleniów, Poland.

-Career
+Club career

+On 4 September 2025, Women's Super League club Liverpool announced the signing of Szymczak on a season-long loan from Barcelona B. She made a single league cup appearance before being recalled by Barcelona on 16 January 2026.

+International career

 Szymczak represented Poland internationally during the 2023–24 UEFA Nations League, and the UEFA Women's Euro 2025, Poland's first ever major international tournament.

-Liverpool

-On 4 September 2025, Women's Super League club Liverpool announced the signing of Szymczak on a season-long loan from Barcelona B.

 Style of play

 Szymczak mainly operates as a central midfielder.